All Episodes

 They will believe anything.

-And I'm telling you, that's that is one of the most direct routes that the global warming hoaxers are using to get two people on all of this.
+And I'm telling you, that is one of the most direct routes that the global warming hoaxers are using to get two people on all of this.

 People have been really patient on the phones.

-We've only taken one call today because frankly, I, your host have been on a roll.
+We've only taken one call today because, frankly, I, your host, have been on a roll.

 But I want to reward these people and their patience.